K3VRAL/BananaPredictor/doc/BananaPredictor.md

 # Resources

+## Beatmap (`-b` or `--beatmap`) - String (file location)

+Uses the beatmap file as input for difficulty, timing point, and hit object values to reference from.

+If argument is not used, it will be defaulted to `NULL` and prevent the application from running.

 ## Output (`-o` or `--output`) - String (file location)

 Uses the output file as output all the stored objects that were identified to modify the Banana Shower's bananas.

 If argument is not used, it will be defaulted to the terminal's output.

-## Prefer Circles (`--prefer-circles`) - Boolean

-Outputs the given Banana Shower's bananas to circles (ignores Juice Streams).
-This can be used for debugging if the application is not giving the proper output; whether it be an error on the user's part or an error on the application's part.

-If argument is not used, it will be defaulted to `false`.

-## Record Objects (`--record-objects`) - Boolean

-Outputs enitre beatmap's objects as well.

-If argument is not used, it will be defaulted to `false`.

-## Beatmap (`-b` or `--beatmap`) - String (file location)

-Uses the beatmap file as input for difficulty, timing point, and hit object values to reference from.

-If argument is not used, it will be defaulted to `NULL` and prevent the application from running.

-## Distance (`-d` or `--distance`) - Double

-Allows for the distance for each Banana Shower.
-Since Banana Showers and Juice Streams requires a lot of load, this can be reduced by spreading the them out.

-If argument is not used, it will be defaulted to `1`.

 ## Shapes (`-s` or `--shapes`) - String (formatted as `x:time|...`)